Livonian language: Revitalization

 The Livonian language once spoken on about a third of modern-day Latvian territory, lost the last native speaker Grizelda Kristiņa on 2 June 2013.
-But the language is not dead and has new speakers.
+However, due to revival efforts, the language has gained new speakers.
 Today there are about 210 people mainly living in Latvia who identify themselves as Livonian and speak the language on the A1–A2 level according to the Common European Framework of Reference for Languages and between 20 and 40 people who speak the language on level B1 and up.
 Today all speakers learn Livonian as a second language.
 There are different programs educating Latvians on the cultural and linguistic heritage of Livonians and the fact that most Latvians have common Livonian descent.